open-source-bootcamp/bootcamp-guide/day1.md

 ## Networking opportunity - connect on GitHub

-As a networking opportunity get attendees to find each other on GitHub and follow each other.
+As a networking opportunity, get attendees to find each other on GitHub and follow each other.
 This will not only foster connections between attendees, and make it easier to collaborate later on in the day, but it will also teach them about the [social connection side of GitHub](https://docs.github.com/get-started/exploring-projects-on-github/following-people).

 > This must be optional so any attendees who do not wish to connect with others are not pressurized into doing so